maeduphorne/rancid-tomatillos/README.md

 ## Set Up

 1. Fork this repo
 2. Clone the repo to your local machine
+3. Run `npm i`, then ` npm run build`, then. `npm start`
-3. View the project in the browser by running open localhost:3000 in your terminal
+4. View the project in the browser by opening localhost:3000

 ## Sources
   - [MDN](http://developer.mozilla.org/en-US/)